Winx Club: The Magic Is Back: Reception

 Winx Club: The Magic Is Back faced criticism after reports surfaced that generative AI had been used in the series' production, including its concept art, character designs, and promotional material.
-An article in The Beaver newspaper argued, "For a show that 'immortalises Y2k fashion' and integrates characters' appearances into their personality and overall story, [using AI instead of artists] comes off as insulting to long-time fans of the franchise."
-An article in EarlyGame highlighted job listings on Rainbow's studio website, which confirm the use of AI in their productions.
+An article in student newspaper The Beaver argued, "For a show that 'immortalises Y2k fashion' and integrates characters' appearances into their personality and overall story, [using AI instead of artists] comes off as insulting to long-time fans of the franchise."
+An article in EarlyGame highlighted job listings on Rainbow's CGI studio website, which confirm the use of AI in their productions.
 Both Rainbow's website and official LinkedIn page publicly announced that the company is hiring AI prompt engineering experts with "skills in designing and optimizing prompts for generative AI models (e.g., ChatGPT, Claude, Gemini)."

+Starting with episode 23, the series added a note to the credits: "Selected sequences enhanced with AI-supported filters."